thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

-Now we will come up with the atomic queue.We will try to explain atomic queue is detail since memory model is tough to understand especially if you have not read the standard in depth .When we use atomics we need to understand that the penalty is greatest for the default order.Memory order and Cache line alignment is the core reason why our atomic queue is fast along with  cached custom index pointers.
+Now we will come up with the atomic queue.We will try to explain atomic queue in detail since memory model is tough to understand especially if you have not read the standard in depth .When we use atomics we need to understand that the penalty is greatest for the default order.Memory order and Cache line alignment is the core reason why our atomic queue is fast along with  cached custom index pointers.